Exchange Students: Required Reading

 - Undergraduate Programs - University of Pennsylvania

 Housing is guaranteed, usually in the North Dorms (Comfort Hall, Jones Hall and Lunt Hall).
-An SRP or Student Resource Person is assigned to the exchange students by dorm for the entire year.
-The SRP's help the exchange students adjust to life at Haverford and all that it entails, including the specifics of academic registration, student services, banking, shopping, and day-to-day questions about living within the college community.
+An ISRP or International Student Resource Person is assigned to the exchange students by dorm for the entire year.
+The ISRP's help the exchange students adjust to life at Haverford and all that it entails, including the specifics of academic registration, student services, banking, shopping, and day-to-day questions about living within the college community.
 Students coming for a year can change their accommodations at mid-semester during the Room Draw Lottery.
 If space is available, students can request a change in their accommodations upon arrival.

 - Students must be in good academic and disciplinary standings.